pypa/packaging.python.org/source/future.rst

 Overall Goal
 ============

-The primary aim of Python Packaging Authority is to provide a relatively easy to use software distribution infrastructure that is also fast, reliable and reasonably secure.
+The primary aim of the Python Packaging Authority is to provide a relatively easy to use software distribution infrastructure that is also fast, reliable and reasonably secure.

-"Reasonably secure" is the aim, since backwards compatibility constraints prevent turning of some insecure legacy features (like API access over HTTP) and the PyPI index operators only promise to deliver the bits to end users that were uploaded by the original author.
+"Reasonably secure" is the aim, since backwards compatibility constraints prevent turning off some insecure legacy features (like API access over HTTP) and the PyPI index operators only promise to deliver the bits to end users that were uploaded by the original author.
 Whether or not those bits themselves are malicious is ultimately up to end users to determine for